tianna0/Genomics-Annotation-Cloud-based-Service/util/README.md

-This directory should contain the following utility-related files:
 * `helpers.py` - Miscellaneous helper functions
 * `util_config.py` - Common configuration options for all utilities

-Each utility should be in its own sub-directory, along with its configuration file, as follows:

 /archive
 * `archive.py` - Archives free user result files to Glacier